 - Citrus fruits

 Citrus fruits are cardioprotective.
 They have compounds in them that can lower blood pressure and increase HDL, both of which are heart protective.
 They can also lower triglycerides and systemic inflammation, which further protects against Met S.

 - Grass fed organ meats

 Grass fed organ meats like liver contains high levels the vitamin B3 or Niacin.
 Niacin significantly raises HDL levels.
 Also, these are a complete protein that can increase satiety and aid in waist loss.
-Check out our new Paleo multivitamin for a healthy alternative to preparing organ meats.
+Check out our new Kick Start My Heart for a healthy alternative to preparing organ meats.

 Eggs contain a good level of ApoA, the good type of HDL cholesterol.
 They are also a complete protein, which can increase satiety and assist with weight loss.
 Overall, eggs are rich in nutrients and can aid in normalizing cholesterol levels and decreasing inflammation.

 These foods are great for weight loss.
 Fiber keeps you feeling fuller longer and has prebiotics, which help to heal the gut.
 Additionally, it can slow the passage of foods through the digestive tract and lower the glycemic response of foods, which helps with insulin resistance.

 These are rich in beneficial bacteria and B vitamins to heal the gut and lower inflammation.
 The gut microbiome regulates metabolic processes.
 Eat these to help your metabolism.
 These foods, through their effects on the gut, also play a role in improving cholesterol, blood pressure, weight and glycemic response.